pgriffey91/Federation-of-Fantasy-Footballers/README.md

-estimated price two offseasons out (computed by applying the keeper escalator a second time, since that figure isn't in the sheet — labeled as a ballpark, not a lock), plus their full transaction history across every past season (adds with FAAB bid, drops, and trades — shown the same way as the Draft Board, with everything each side received, including any draft pick already turned into a drafted player by name).
+estimated price two offseasons out (computed by applying the keeper escalator a second time, since that figure isn't in the sheet — labeled as a ballpark, not a lock), plus their full transaction history across every past season (adds with FAAB bid, drops, trades — shown the same way as the Draft Board, with everything each side received, including any draft pick already turned into a drafted player by name — and every draft pick from EVERY Sleeper draft that season, not just the rookie draft: this covers the summer vet/FA auction draft too, tagged with the winning bid).
 A free agent's card just shows their stats and a "not currently on any roster" note in place of salary figures.
 The history lookup walks the league's entire season chain the same way Record Book and On This Day do, so it's only fetched the first